The number pi has an evil twin

 If we assume we are linear beings good at intuitive addition but somewhat bad at intuitive multiplication, there could exist beings which live in log-space and whose minds are based on multiplication.
 Their circle would be the lemniscate.

-• tibbetts 10 months ago
+• tibbetts a year ago

 Humans are actually intuitively log scale thinkers.
 That is, humans without the kind of early arithmetic training that Westerners get will think more in terms of ratios than differences.
 There are theories it is more evolutionarily adaptive.